Jackson-Wozniak/Jackson-Wozniak/README.md

 - :office: I'm currently an Associate Software Engineer II at Concord Group Insurance

-- 🔭 I recently graduated with a Bachelor's in Computer Science at the University of New Hampshire
+- 🔭 I obtained a Bachelor's in Computer Science at the University of New Hampshire in 2026

 - :books: I have focused my learning on full stack web development

-- 💻 I am enthusiastic about problem-solving, building scalable applications, and exploring different paradigms of software engineering
+- 💻 I am especially enthusiastic about server-side simulations that relate to my hobbies, such as my stock market simulation!

 <br>